streamingspotify save rate benchmarksspotify save ratespotify engagement metricsspotify algorithm signals

 Spotify Save Rate Benchmarks by Genre: The 2026 Data

-Based on analysis of 1,000+ campaigns across eight major genres, here are the save rate benchmarks you should be targeting.
-These numbers reflect independent artists with between 500 and 50,000 monthly listeners — the range where most emerging artists operate.
+Based on analysis of 2,400+ campaigns across nine major genres, here are the save rate benchmarks you should be targeting.
+These numbers reflect independent artists with between 500 and 50,000 monthly listeners -- the range where most emerging artists operate.

 A few patterns jump out immediately.

 Electronic and hip-hop have the lowest save rates.
-This doesn't mean the music is worse.
+This does not mean the music is worse.
 These genres are heavily playlist-driven.
-Listeners consume them in the background — during workouts, commutes, study sessions.
+Listeners consume them in the background -- during workouts, commutes, study sessions.
 The listening behavior is more passive, which naturally suppresses save actions.
 A 3.0% save rate in hip-hop puts you well above average.
 The same number in country is mediocre.

 Pop sits right in the middle, which makes sense given that pop is the broadest genre category.
 Pop listeners exhibit a mix of active and passive listening behaviors depending on the subgenre.